 Our mission at Hawaiian Paddle Sports involves more than just our business.
 Community, culture, and protecting what we love in this world is a big part of who we are.
 Each month we highlight a local charity, community group or non profit organization to help raise awareness for their cause.
 We are proud to sponsor Maui Nui Marine Resource Council.

 Over 60% of coral reefs in United States waters are found within the Hawaiian Archipelago.
 Coral reefs form the backbone of Hawaii’s economy, culture, and recreation.
 They provide food for local families, protect coastlines from large waves and storms, and support a $12 billion annual tourism industry.

 Despite their clear importance, Hawaii’s coral reefs are facing immediate and significant threats – from global climate change to overfishing.
 On Maui, it is estimated that 25% of the island’s reefs have been lost beyond repair, and 50% are currently declining.
-Locally, Maui Nui Marine Resource Council actively works to reverse coral reef decline.
+Locally, the Maui Nui Marine Resource Council actively works to reverse coral reef decline.
 As part of Hawaiian Paddle Sports’ monthly Malama Maui giveback program, employees from Hawaiian Paddle Sports, Maui Kayak Adventures, and Maui Stand Up Paddle Boarding teamed up with Maui Nui Marine Resource Council to document coral reef health along West Maui and learn about ways to support healthy, thriving reefs.

 Clean Water + Healthy Fish = Thriving Coral Reefs

 Coral reefs require two essential elements: clean water and healthy fish populations.